Bmalambo30/Bmalambo30/README.md

  Hi there 👋

 My name is Boyd Malambo, I hold a BSc degree in Economics and Financial Engineering where I focused on bridging the gap between sophisticated mathematical modelling and real-world business strategy.
 I am data analyst trainee in Lusaka Zambia.
 I am completing a rigorous data analytics bootcamp at FSI outsourcing.
 During this time, I have learned several analytical tools including Microsoft Excel, Power BI, SQL, and Artificial Intelligence, to solve intricate financial problems and tell the story behind the numbers.
 My individual project analysed the role of three economic indicators, namely: gross fixed capital formation, foreign direct investment and inflation as drivers of economic growth in 8 Organisation for Economic Co-Operation and Development (OECD) countries.
 The project conclusion was that the three indicators had a direct impact on economic growth, with one resulting in a negative impact while the other two had a positive impact.
 As I enter the job market, I am focused on refining my critical thinking, data storytelling, and communication skills.
 My career goal is to manipulate financial data to drive informed decision making in Zambia.
-I am open to junior data analyst roles, and I would like to connect with professionals in the finance and banking sector at national level
+I am open to junior data analyst roles, and I would like to connect with professionals in the finance and banking sector at national level.